Codecademy/docs/content/dart/concepts/variables/variables.md

   - 'Data Types'
 ---

-A **variable** is a location in computer memory used to store reference, usually for use in a program.
+A **`variable`** is a location in computer memory used to store references, usually for use in a program.
+Variables serve as symbolic names (identifiers) for values in the computer's memory.
+Variables allow programmers to manipulate and process data dynamically within their programs.

 ## Syntax